alecjacobson/geometry-processing-introduction/README.md

 Chi = |V| - |E| + |F|.
 ```

-Assuming no _unreferenced_ vertices in `V`, each of the qunatitites in the
+Assuming no _unreferenced_ vertices in `V`, each of the quantities in the
 right-hand side can be determined from `F` alone.
 This indicates that its a
 purely topological property.
 Changing the geometric positions (i.e., changing
 the vertex positions in `V`) will not affect the Euler Characteristic.
 Due to